WindJammer6/35.-Star-Wars-Reinforcement-Learning/README.md

 slow down the videos during demonstration, render the planets and ships with better UI and label the colouring what each of it mean

+make a video collage of all the environments in a row (all 5)

+say I tested these methods to get the best policy:
+- reward function tuning (adding new types of rewards, and adjusting their magnitude)
+- vectorising of RL Environment and normalising of rewards
+- rl algorithm hyperparaneter tuning

 ## Results